THERE ARE PICTURES OF BLOOD AND GORE BELOW! EVEN WORSE - PICTURES OF ME WEARING A BACKLESS HOSPITAL GOWN AND DVT STOCKINGS!! |

 Grandsons Lucas and Morgan drew these pictures of my accident.

-This was AFTER I had stopped my nose pouring blood everywhere.
+This was AFTER I had stopped my nose pumping blood everywhere.

 The blood on the carpet - it has not washed out.